 The risk review team should consist of all the needed technical disciplines for a particular dam in addition to staff in the field who operate/maintain the dam and program/dam owner representatives.
 The disciplines may include a team leader (senior engineer), peer reviewer, civil/geotech engineer, geologist, instrumentation engineer, examination engineer, field staff, and flood/earthquake loading specialists.

-Quantitative Versus Semi-Qualitative
+Quantitative Versus Semi-Quantitative

 A quantitative risk review uses event trees and numeric probability assessments at each node (initiation, continuation, intervention, breach) to calculate probability of failure for each credible potential failure mode.
-Semi-qualitative risk reviews use numeric data for the probability of certain failure modes like flood overtopping but rely on written criteria such as verbal descriptors (very likely, likely, neutral, unlikely, very unlikely, remote) to assign probabilities to most failure modes.
+Semi-quantitative risk reviews use numeric data for the probability of certain failure modes like flood overtopping but rely on written criteria such as verbal descriptors (very likely, likely, neutral, unlikely, very unlikely, remote) to assign probabilities to most failure modes.
 These verbal descriptors are rooted in numeric probability (1:100 roughly equals “very unlikely”).
 Both approaches consider historical failure rates of large dams and include both positive and negative factors for occurrence of each credible failure mode.

 Level of Effort and Scaling